aws-samples/amazon-sagemaker-studio-vpc-networkfirewall/README.md

     - Network Firewall subnet
 - Internet Gateway, NAT Gateway, Network Firewall, and Firewall endpoint in the Network Firewall subnet
 - Network Firewall Policy
-- Stateful rule group with a deny domain list with a single domain on the list
+- Stateful rule group with an allow domain list with a single domain on the list
 - Elastic IP allocated to the NAT Gateway
 - Security Groups:
     - SageMaker security group